 Type of clients and client work

-Hendrik currently works with a variety of clients including large multinational companies and SMEs.
+Hendrik currently works with a variety of engineering clients including large multinational companies and SMEs.
 His work includes filing and prosecuting patent applications to grant before the UK and European Patent Offices, and providing technical advice to clients during opposition procedures.

 MEng (1st class honours), Chemical Engineering, Imperial College London, 2011